ankit-kumarz/Mobile_number-tracker/README.md

 ## How to use CallTracer.in?

-Using CallTracer.in is easy and straightforward.
-To trace the details of an Indian mobile number, follow these simple steps:
+Using CallTracer.in is easy and straightforward.To trace the details of an Indian mobile number, follow these simple steps:

 1. Go to the CallTracer.in website
 2. Enter the mobile number in the search box